ietf-wg-gnap/gnap-core-protocol/draft-ietf-gnap-core-protocol.md

 ## Client Instance Display Fields {#IANA-client-instance-display}

 This document defines a means to send end-user facing displayable information about the client instance, for which IANA is asked to create and maintain a new registry titled "Client Instance Display Fields".
 Initial values for this registry are given in {{IANA-client-instance-display-contents}}.
-Future assignments and modifications to existing assignment are to be made through the Expert Review registration policy {{?RFC8126}}.
+Future assignments and modifications to existing assignment are to be made through the Specification Required registration policy {{?RFC8126}}.

 The DE is expected to ensure that all registrations follow the template presented in {{IANA-client-instance-display-template}}.
 The DE is expected to ensure that registrations for the same name with different types are sufficiently close in functionality so as not to cause confusion for developers.